-Michael Lincoln is a partner in the Venture Capital and Mergers and Acquisitions practice groups and leads firmwide lateral recruiting and strategic growth efforts at Cooley.
+Michael Lincoln is chair of Cooley's business department, a partner in the Venture Capital and Mergers and Acquisitions practice groups and leads firmwide lateral recruiting and strategic growth efforts at Cooley.
 In 1999, Mr. Lincoln co-founded the Reston office and now maintains offices in Reston and New York.

 His practice focuses on venture capital, public and private offerings, mergers and acquisitions and the representation of technology and emerging growth companies.